MithrilJS/mithril.js/docs/trust.md

 ### Security considerations

 You **must sanitize the input** of `m.trust` to ensure there's no user-generated malicious code in the HTML string.
-If you don't sanitize an HTML string and mark it as a trusted string, any asynchronous javascript call points within the HTML string will be triggered and run with the authorization level of the user viewing the page.
+If you don't sanitize an HTML string and mark it as a trusted string, any asynchronous JavaScript call points within the HTML string will be triggered and run with the authorization level of the user viewing the page.

 There are many ways in which an HTML string may contain executable code.
 The most common ways to inject security attacks are to add an `onload` or `onerror` attributes in `<img>` or `<iframe>` tags, and to use unbalanced quotes such as `" onerror="alert(1)` to inject executable contexts in unsanitized string interpolations.